bitnami/charts/bitnami/suitecrm/README.md

 - The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
 - Backwards compatibility is not guaranteed.

-To upgrade to `9.0.0`, you can either install a new SuiteCRM chart and migrate your site or reuse the PVCs used to hold both the MariaDB and SuiteCRM data on your previous release.
+To upgrade to `9.0.0`, you can either install a new SuiteC&reg;M chart and migrate your site or reuse the PVCs used to hold both the MariaDB and SuiteC&reg;M data on your previous release.
 To do so, follow the instructions below (the following example assumes that the release name is `suitecrm` and that a `rootUser.password` was defined for MariaDB in `values.yaml` when the chart was first installed):

 > NOTE: Please, create a backup of your database before running any of those actions.
 The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.5.x

-Obtain the credentials and the names of the PVCs used to hold both the MariaDB and SuiteCRM data on your current release:
+Obtain the credentials and the names of the PVCs used to hold both the MariaDB and SuiteC&reg;M data on your current release:

 ```console
 export SUITECRM_HOST=$(kubectl get svc --namespace default suitecrm --template "{{ range (index .status.loadBalancer.ingress 0) }}{{ . }}{{ end }}")